SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 This class implements ``fullName`` as a computed read-only property for a starship.
 Each ``Starship`` class instance stores a mandatory ``name``, and an optional ``prefix``.
-The ``fullName`` property uses the ``prefix`` value if it exists, and prepends it on to the beginning of ``name`` to create a full name for the starship.
+The ``fullName`` property uses the ``prefix`` value if it exists, and prepends it to the beginning of ``name`` to create a full name for the starship.

 ..
 TODO: add some advice on how protocols should be named